xperseguers/theodia/Documentation/Configuration/Index.rst

 In order to use this extension, you must configure an API key, and which places of worship you intend to use.
-This is done by editing your site configuration (stored in :file:`config/sites/<site>/config.yaml`), adding the API key that you obtained via https://about.theodia.org/api, and adding a list of theodia calendars.
+This is done by editing your site configuration (stored in :file:`config/sites/<site>/config.yaml`), adding the API key that you obtained via https://about.theodia.org/api, and adding a list of THEODIA calendars.

 The easiest way to do this is to use the site configuration editor in the